Positions

 Climate and green energy

-With The Shift, companies and other organisations are actively committed to reducing their emissions and helping to build a climate-neutral future.
-Science Based Targets are an important benchmark, but other methods compliant with the Paris Climate Agreement are also viable alternatives.
-Either way, the goal is clear: climate neutrality by 2050 at the latest.
-And that starts with reducing emissions, not offsetting them.
+Companies and organizations within The Shift are actively committed to reducing their emissions and helping to build a climate-neutral future.
+The Science Based Targets are an important guideline for this, but other equally valid methods in line with the Paris Climate Agreement are also possible.
+The ambition is clear: climate neutrality at the latest by 2050.
+And that starts with avoiding emissions, not compensating for them.

-To make sure we have a reliable energy supply in 2050, the system needs deep-rooted reform.
-This means the government must phase out financial support for fossil fuels, for example by eliminating tax breaks and subsidies for big polluters.
-In addition, the dirtiest fuels such as diesel and kerosene should be taxed more heavily, so that we achieve a fairer price level that incentivises market efficiency and innovation.
+To ensure a stable and reliable energy supply in 2050, the system must be radically reformed.
+This means that the government must phase out support for fossil energy sources, for example by eliminating tax breaks and compensations for large energy consumers.
+In addition, polluting fuels such as diesel and kerosene should be taxed more heavily, so that we achieve a fairer price level that encourages the market to be more efficient and innovative.

-There is a clear need for systemic change that makes circular entrepreneurship easier and a more attractive option than the traditional linear model.
-The focus must shift to incentivising companies to design products that are sustainable from the outset, have a longer life cycle and are easier to repair.
-This not only reduces product waste, but also strengthens economic independence.
+There is a clear need for a systemic change that makes circular entrepreneurship easier and more attractive than the traditional linear model.
+The focus should be on encouraging companies to design products that are sustainable from the outset, with a longer life cycle and easier to repair.
+This not only reduces waste, but also strengthens economic independence.

-It is essential that the government develops policies that set minimum product standards and makes circular products more affordable than those made from new raw materials.
-By levying higher taxes on products that are harmful to people or planet – such as ultra-processed foods or disposable plastics – and providing tax incentives for sustainable alternatives, the right choice also becomes the most accessible one.
-As such, we can reorient our economy towards circularity and improved health outcomes.
+It is essential that the government develops policies that set minimum product requirements and make circular products more affordable than those made from new raw materials.
+By imposing higher taxes on products that are harmful to people or the planet – such as ultra-processed foods or disposable plastics – and providing tax incentives for sustainable alternatives, the right choice also becomes the most accessible one.
+In this way, we can steer the system towards circularity and health.

 Biodiversity

-More than half of global GDP is dependent on nature.
-This highlights the importance of working together to conserve and repair ecosystems, which are at the root of prosperity and economic stability.
+More than half of global GDP is directly dependent on nature.
+This highlights the importance of working together to conserve and enhance natural systems, which are the basis for prosperity and economic stability.

-Members of The Shift put in place strategies to protect biodiversity in accordance with international standards.
-They align their activities with global biodiversity targets established in the Kunming-Montreal Global Biodiversity Framework, identify potential risks, set measurable targets and take concrete steps towards nature restoration and conservation.
-The ultimate goal is to become ‘nature-positive’.
+Members of The Shift implement strategies that integrate biodiversity according to international standards.
+They align their activities with global biodiversity targets established in the Kunming-Montreal Global Biodiversity Framework, identify risks, set measurable goals and take concrete steps for nature restoration and conservation.
+The ultimate goal is to become “nature-positive”.

-The Belgian government must set clear conditions for companies so that they actively contribute to promoting biodiversity.
-One way to do this is to set limits or taxes on the use of harmful substances, such as nitrogen and methane, and the use of pesticides.
-Moreover, companies should be obligated to be transparent about the impact of their activities on nature.
+It is essential that the Belgian government set clear framework conditions for companies so that they actively contribute to the restoration and enhancement of biodiversity.
+One way to do this is to set limits or taxes on the emission of harmful substances, such as nitrogen and methane, and the use of pesticides.
+In addition, companies should be required to report the impact of their activities on nature.

 Inclusive workplaces

-Companies and organisations that invest in the diversity of their teams and leverage a variety of perspectives are higher performing, more innovative and more resilient.
-Embracing a professional culture that welcomes people from different backgrounds only makes organisations stronger and more agile in responding to market changes.
+Companies and organisations that invest in diversity and leverage different perspectives are more effective, innovative and resilient.
+Embracing a culture that welcomes people from different backgrounds makes organisations stronger and helps them respond better to changes in the market.

-In today’s “war for talent”, it is vital to attract and retain the best and brightest.
-Organisations that focus on playing to the strengths of their employees, regardless of their background, remain competitive and agile.
+In today’s “war on talent”, it is essential to attract and retain talent.
+Organisations that focus on maximising the strengths of their employees, regardless of their background, remain competitive and agile.
 This is a strategic approach that goes beyond temporary or ad hoc initiatives.
-By bringing a broader range of perspectives to the table, an organisation becomes stronger and better able to respond to future challenges.
+By bringing a broader range of perspectives to the table, the organisation becomes stronger and better able to respond to the challenges of the future.

 Sustainable value chains

-Doing business within the limits of nature and society must be the norm, both in Belgium and in international value chains.
-Consider that carbon emissions from supply chains are on average 11 times higher than those that occur directly on-site, and it becomes clear why this is one of our most pressing sustainability challenges.
+Doing business within the limits of nature and society must be the norm, both in Belgium and within international value chains.
+When you consider that carbon emissions from supply chains are on average 11 times higher than those that occur directly “on-site, ” it is clear why this issue is fundamental.

-The government can lead by example: sustainable public procurement is the catalyst we need for change.
+The government can lead by example by purchasing in a socially responsible manner: sustainable public procurement are a great lever for change.